MS Curriculum and Instruction Areas of Study

 Introduction to Curriculum Theory

-Focuses on the latest in child and adolescent development and provides educators the opportunity to apply educational psychology in various instructional settings.
-Students also explore the areas of applied educational psychology to teaching, cognitive development, social development, and cultural development.
+Educational Psychology focuses on the latest in child and adolescent development and provides educators the opportunity to apply educational psychology to various instructional settings, and explore the areas of applied educational psychology to teaching, cognitive development, social development, and cultural development by designing, developing, modifying, and evaluating curriculum and instruction in various educational settings according to child/adolescent development.

-Focuses on exploring evaluations systems and student data for the effectiveness of curriculum.
+Curriculum Evaluation focuses on exploring evaluations systems and student data for the effectiveness of curriculum, as well as, the focus on differentiating curriculum based on student data.

 Assessment for Student Learning